scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 HomotopyContinuation.jl [HCJL]_ is a standalone package for Julia, presented at ICMS 2018 [BT18]_.

-NAG4M2 [NAG4M2]_ is a package for Macaulay2 (a standard computational algebra system [M2]_), which can also act an interface to PHCpack or Bertini.
-As described in [Ley11]_, it provided the starting point for PCHpack's Macaulay2 bindings [GPV13]_.
+NAG4M2 [NAG4M2]_ is a package for Macaulay2
+(a standard computational algebra system [M2]_), which can also act an interface to PHCpack or Bertini.

-The proprietary software Hom4PS-3 [HOM4]_ features Python bindings, GPU acceleration, and polyhedral homotopy, as phcpy does.
-It also has a web interface implemented on the Sage Notebook.
+As described in [Ley11]_, it provided the starting point for PHCpack's Macaulay2 bindings [GPV13]_.

 User Interaction
 ================